anon-blue/anon.blue/README.txt

                                                             please smash your ph
-one until the blue disappear,thank you
+one until the blue disappear,thank you,the phone will blast in three minutes.